ladjs/supertest/Readme.md

   Expectations are run in the order of definition.
 This characteristic can be used to modify the response body or headers before executing an assertion.

+  Also - if you are using the `.end()` method - it closes the server, even if you initially provided it running.

 ```js
 describe('GET /user', function() {